CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-02.md

     ![](./media/4-7-25-l2-16.png)

-1. Once all nodes have successfully executed, select **Run** from the toolbar.
+1. Once both the nodes have successfully executed, select **Run** from the toolbar.

    ![](./media/4-7-25-l2-17.png)